Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Results and analysis

-The space group corresponding to the pristine MnTe is $P6_3/mmc$ (No.194), and corresponding MSG is $P6_3'/m'm'c$ (No.194.268).
-Maintaining the same supercell geometry, the substitution of one Te atom in MnTe by another element reduces its symmetry, lowering the space group to $P\bar{6}m2$ (No.187).
-The corresponding MSG is $P\bar{6}^{\prime}m^{\prime}2$ (No.187.211).
+The SG corresponding to the pristine MnTe is $P6_3/mmc$ (No.~194).
+Maintaining the same supercell geometry, the substitution of one Te atom in MnTe by another element reduces its symmetry, lowering the SG to $P\bar{6}m2$ (No.~187).
 As a result of doping, the lowering of symmetry generates a larger number of symmetry-inequivalent Mn atoms.
-Since the Mn atoms exhibit varying LSM, the spin sublattice structure in the doped system is more complex, as shown in Fig.~\ref{fig_AM_1_atom_doping}(f).
+Since Mn atoms exhibit varying LSM, the spin sublattice structure in the doped system is more complex, as shown in Fig.~\ref{fig_AM_1_atom_doping}(f).
 Unlike the pristine case, where the up and down spin sublattices consist of only one Mn atom each, the doped system exhibits two spin sublattices, denoted spin-up in blue and spin-down in red, each containing 8 Mn atoms.
 These atoms are distributed across two different $c$-planes, with four atoms per plane.
 The spin-up and spin-down sublattices are related by a mirror symmetry operation ($M_z$) passing through the central plane, as illustrated in Fig.~\ref{fig_AM_1_atom_doping}(f).
 The mirrored sites have equal and opposite LSM.
-Furthermore, the elements of spin-up and spin-down sublattices are connected through six-fold rotoinversion: a six-fold rotation about the $z$-axis followed by inversion through the dopant site.
+Furthermore, the elements of spin-up and spin-down sublattices are connected through six-fold roto-inversion: a six-fold rotation about the $z$-axis followed by inversion through the dopant site.
 To give an example, in Fig.~\ref{fig_AM_1_atom_doping}(f) and ~\ref{fig_AM_1_atom_doping}(g), we have illustrated how the rotoinversion takes Mn1 to Mn7, Mn2 to Mn5, Mn3 to Mn6, Mn4 to Mn8, and so on.
 We have further validated that the connecting sites have equal and opposite LSM, leading to a net zero magnetization.
 Therefore, from the symmetry perspective, this doped system is bound to exhibit altermagnetism.
-The formation of four nodal planes, three diagonals by rotoinversion ($S_{6z}$) and one basal (M$_{001}$) by mirror symmetry leads to the emergence of of $g$-wave altermagnetism in the doped case.
+The formation of four nodal planes, three diagonals by rotoinversion ($S_{6z}$) and one basal (M$_{001}$) by mirror symmetry leads to the emergence of $g$-wave altermagnetism in the doped case.

 To utilize altermagentic materials for promising applications, it is imperative to tune the transport as well as the AMSS.
 The natural way to achieve this is through chemical doping.
 As mentioned earlier, we have introduced an isovalent doping in the form of Se, hole doping through Sb, and electron doping through I. The respective band structures are shown in Fig.~\ref{fig_AM_1_atom_doping} (d),(e).
 Mn(Te,Se) is an insulator like the pristine compound.
 However, when the band structures are compared closely, the AMSS is found to be different in the two.
 We attribute this to different chemical bonding strength~\cite{mandal2025deterministic}.
 In the case of Mn(Te,Sb) and Mn(Te,I), the hole and electron doping follow the standard semiconductor physics, while retaining the altermagnetism with varying AMSS.